stanleyokoro/SQL-Power-BI---Project-Title-Sales-Performance-Analysis-Customer-Segmentation-SQL-Power-BI-/README.md

 ## 🚀 How to Run

-1. Run `data/sales_database.sql` in SQL Server to set up the database.
+1. Run `sales_database.sql` in SQL Server to set up the database.
 2. Open the `.pbix` file in Power BI Desktop.
 3. Connect to the SQL Server database.
 4. Refresh the data model and view the dashboard.